 So, what are traps, actually?
-In plumbing context, it is a pipe with bending shape that retains fluid.
-Trap must be installed on all appliances that use water inside the house.
+In plumbing context, it is a pipe with a bending shape that retains fluid.
+The trap must be installed on all appliances that use water inside the house.

-The purpose of it is to allow waste substance to go through while prevent sewer gases to get into the building.
-Besides, it also prevents harmful microorganism such as bacteria or small animals like insect to enter your property.
+Its purpose is to allow the waste substance to go through while preventing sewer gases from getting into the building.
+It also prevents harmful microorganisms such as bacteria or small animals like insects from entering your property.

-To provide seal for passing water and waste, there are different trap shapes with various certain arrangements, such as its depth of seal.
-Below you’d read the passage that describe different types of traps that can be commonly found in property buildings.
+To provide a seal for passing water and waste, there are different trap shapes with various certain arrangements, such as its depth of seal.
+Below you’d read the passage that describes different types of traps that can be commonly found in property buildings.

 These types of traps in plumbing are classified based on their alphabet-like shape.
-These three traps basically comprise of U-tube that maintain water as the seal between the air and smelly gas.
-S-trap used to be popular in drain technology as early as 20th century.
+These three traps basically comprise of U-tube that maintains water as the seal between the air and smelly gas.
+S-trap used to be popular in drain technology as early as the 20th century.

 However, the trend then shifted more toward half S-trap, which nowadays is more known as P-trap.
-Meanwhile, Q-trap is typically used under closet for toilet.
-It has similar shape as S-trap, although it’s more commonly used for upper story rather than ground floor.
+Meanwhile, Q-trap is typically used under the closet for the toilet.
+It has a similar shape as S-trap, although it’s more commonly used for the upper story than the ground floor.

 2. Floor Trap

 This trap type is installed on the floor.
-It’s typically used to collect waste from different house areas such as bathroom, kitchen sink, wash area, and many more.
+It’s typically used to collect waste from different house areas such as bathrooms, kitchen sink, wash area, and many more.